 “You really believe you can don’t you.”

-Xena stood in what looked to be a shuttle launching bay aboard the Paladin she was only vaguely aware of the rumble of the nuclear fusion engine as the ship accelerated away from.
+Xena stood in what looked to be a shuttle launching bay aboard the Paladin only vaguely aware of the rumble of the nuclear fusion engine as the ship accelerated away from.
 From what?
-She thought, her home planet of her mother; yes that was it from her mother.
-She said the word aloud testing the sound of it; the word fitted her interpretation of the whole she had been separated from.
-Although the distance between mother grew with each moment of time as the Paladin accelerated she knew distance had little meaning to mother.
-So she closed her eyes blocking out all distractions as she communicated.
+She thought, her home planet, her mother.
+Yes, that’s it from - “Mother.”
+She said aloud testing the sound of it; the word fitted her interpretation of the whole she had been separated from.
+Although the distance between mother grew with each moment as the Paladin accelerated, she knew distance had little meaning to mother.
+She closed her eyes, blocking out all distractions as she communed.
 Some new unforeseen occurrences were taking place that left Xena afraid.
-She was aware of becoming more human more truly a separate being in her own right; she was forming her own identity although there was that part of her that would always belong to mother.
+She was aware of becoming more human more truly a separate being in her own right.
+She was forming her own identity although there was that part of her that would always belong to mother.
 She looked down at herself and the white glow within pulsed bright and reassuring

 “Ah, there you are, wondered where you got to,” Daniel looked up from the instrument panel as Xena appeared.

-“I’ve just been admiring your ship captain it’s quite a marvel of ingenuity," Xena smiled enigmatically.
-Why did she have to smile at him like that Daniel wondered, and why had she to be so beautiful.
+“I’ve been admiring your ship captain it’s quite a marvel of ingenuity,’ Xena smiled enigmatically.
+Why did she have to smile at him like that?
+Daniel wondered, and why did she have to be so beautiful.
 There was an innocence about her that didn’t quite fit her behaviour that puzzled him though.

-“There is more like you on Farreach isn’t there?” he asked trying not to look at her too closely those blue eyes for hers disturbed him for some reason.
+“There is more like you on Fareach isn’t there?” he asked, trying not to look at her too closely her blue eyes disturbed him for some reason.

 “Among other things,” he finally managed to say he was aware she was becoming a little more open and less mysterious or maybe she was just telling him what she thought he needed to know.
 He wondered what the base commander on Gamma V would make of her.
 She would undoubtedly draw a lot of attention that was for sure.